Children and Holy Communion

 Preparation

-Children should complete a preparation course delivered by the clergy or a designated person who holds a DBS.
+Children should complete a preparation course delivered by the clergy or a designated person who has been safely recruited.

 Recommended texts